dsmiff/T14t-Analysis/README.md

 T1t1t-Analysis
 =============

+Note: These codes are old and buggy.
+  An updated version is located in the VBF_H repository, labelled ExampleT1t1tAnalysis.C and ExampleT1t1tAnalysis.h

 MyClass.h and MyClass.c files for a test T1t1t scan

 The scan involved is the gluino pair production resulting in the production of 4 tops and 2 LSPs.
 The input files